maplecloudy/maplecloudy-osrc-tools/maplecloudy-osrc-maven-plugin/README.md

   ```

-## generate xxx.jar
+### Generate xxx.jar

-* add osrc annotation
+* use osrc annotation endpoint (optional)

 service: `@com.maplecloudy.osrc.app.annotation.Service`
 task: `@com.maplecloudy.osrc.app.annotation.Task`

-* default config

-compile result: `xxx-osrc-app.jar`

-## generate xxx.war
-Only one main method is allowed in the code, otherwise the compilation will report an error:
-`Unable to find a single main class from the following candidates xxx`

-* add osrc annotation
-service: `@com.maplecloudy.osrc.app.annotation.Service`

-* default  config
+* use `@SpringBootApplication` default endpoint

-compile result: `xxx-osrc-app.jar`
+`org.springframework.boot.autoconfigure.SpringBootApplication`

-## execute `mvn clean install -Dinstall.osrc.skip`
+### Execute `mvn clean install -Dinstall.osrc.skip`
 The code compiles normally, but is not deployed to OSRC.

-## execute `mvn clean install`
+### Execute `mvn clean install`
+This command will deploy app to OSRC.
+If you don't have an osrc account before, you need to register in [OSRC](https://www.osrc.com) for one.
-if the token stored locally expired,need to input username and password to got the token and store.
+If the token stored locally expired, need to input username and password to get the token and store.

-## the login to osrc config file store as
+### The login to osrc config file store as

 location: `~/.osrc`
 the config info store as: